Mohamed123-tech/Implementation-of-Linear-Regression-Using-Gradient-Descent-1/README.md

 ## Program:
 ```
 Program to implement the linear regression using gradient descent.
-Developed by: Karthikeyan R
+Developed by: A Mohamed musharuf
-RegisterNumber:  212222240045
+RegisterNumber:  212220040089

 import numpy as np
 import matplotlib.pyplot as plt